Iver011/Iver011/README.md

 - 👋 Hi, I’m @Iver011
 - 👀 I’m interested in Python and ML
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning JS and Pyhon
 - 💞️ I’m looking to collaborate on OSS
 - 📫 How to reach me iver55pedro@gmail.com
 - 😄 Pronouns: He/Him